hgschmie/queequeg/README.md

 * HOST - hostname that queequeg will use (default: localhost).
 * SINGULARITY_PORT - port used for the singularity framework to register callbacks with (default: 7099).
 * SINGULARITY_HOST - hostname used for the singularity framework to register callbacks with (default: localhost).
+* SINGULARITY_BASE - location of the singularity API.
+This is usually '/singularity' but in some special cases it may be e.g. '/'.

 Then start the server: